Supported File Types

 Go to File > Pack-and-go > Configure with the settings highlighted in red below > Save

 Go to File > Save As > Pack-and-go > Configure with the settings highlighted in red below > Search Now > Start

 PTC Creo and Catia

-Similar to the SolidWorks and Inventor steps, pack-and-go should be found either in the File drop down or in File > Save As options.
+Similar to the SolidWorks and Inventor steps, pack-and-go should be found either in the File drop-down or in File > Save As options.
 Ensure you are saving the package as a ZIP file, and make sure to include all components.

 Limitations with Mesh and Surface CAD Formats

 CAD file formats like STLs and IGES are not analyzed as deeply by the Paperless Parts platform because they only contain mesh and surface information that cannot be interpreted for our manufacturing analysis.
-Ask your customer for a STEP file instead.
+Ask your customer for a STEP or SLDPRT file instead.

 Note: Converting an STL or IGES to a native or neutral CAD format will not work either.
 The STEP must be exported from the native CAD format.